Lipoic acid: Physical and chemical properties

-LA appears physically as a yellow solid and structurally contains a terminal carboxylic acid and a terminal dithiolane ring.

 For use in dietary supplement materials and compounding pharmacies, the USP established an official monograph for R/S-LA.

 Biological function

-Lipoic acid is a cofactor for five enzymes or classes of enzymes: pyruvate dehydrogenase, a-ketoglutarate dehydrogenase, the glycine cleavage system, branched chain keto acid dehydrogenase, and the alpha-oxo(keto)adipate dehydrogenase.
+Lipoic acid is a cofactor for five enzymes or classes of enzymes: pyruvate dehydrogenase, α-ketoglutarate dehydrogenase, the glycine cleavage system, branched-chain alpha-keto acid dehydrogenase, and the α-oxo(keto)adipate dehydrogenase.
 The first two are critical to the citric acid cycle.
 The GCS regulates glycine concentrations.

+HDAC1, HDAC2, HDAC3, HDAC6, HDAC8, and HDAC10 are targets of the reduced form (open dithiol) of (R)-lipoic acid.

 Biosynthesis and attachment

 Most endogenously produced RLA are not "free" because octanoic acid, the precursor to RLA, is bound to the enzyme complexes prior to enzymatic insertion of the sulfur atoms.
 As a cofactor, RLA is covalently attached by an amide bond to a terminal lysine residue of the enzyme's lipoyl domains.

-The precursor to lipoic acid, octanoic acid, is made via fatty acid biosynthesis in the form of octanoyl-acyl carrier protein.
-In eukaryotes, a second fatty acid biosynthetic pathway in mitochondria is used for this purpose.
-The octanoate is transferred as a thioester of acyl carrier protein from fatty acid biosynthesis to an amide of the lipoyl domain protein by an enzyme called an octanoyltransferase.
+The precursor to lipoic acid, octanoic acid, is made via mitochondrial fatty acid biosynthesis in the form of octanoyl-acyl carrier protein.
+The octanoate is transferred as a thioester of acyl carrier protein from mitochondrial fatty acid biosynthesis to an amide of the lipoyl domain protein by an enzyme called an octanoyltransferase.
 Two hydrogens of octanoate are replaced with sulfur groups via a radical SAM mechanism, by lipoyl synthase.
 As a result, lipoic acid is synthesized attached to proteins and no free lipoic acid is produced.
 Lipoic acid can be removed whenever proteins are degraded and by action of the enzyme lipoamidase.
 Free lipoate can be used by some organisms as an enzyme called lipoate protein ligase that attaches it covalently to the correct protein.
 The ligase activity of this enzyme requires ATP.